This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 • Chop the chocolate finely and toss it in a microwave-proof bowl.
 Zap it in the microwave in 20 second intervals, stirring between intervals.
 When the chocolate is 80 to 90 percent melted, let it sit and finish melting with the residual heat.

-• Break the bark into pieces and store in an airtight container in the refrigerator.
+• Break the chocolate bar into pieces and store in an airtight container in the refrigerator.

 Nutrition